adapted from The Wonderful World Of Railroad

 As railroads began to trim passenger operations with greater success, the size of the timetables they issued shrank accordingly.
 Additional shrinkage resulted from the diminishing interest in using the timetable as a promotional vehicle.
 Companies which had once put out a monthly issue cut back to seasonal, then to twice annually at Daylight Time change.
 In fact, some railways, notably the Missouri Pacific and the Chicago & Eastern Illinois, printed only as often as needed to escape regulatory criticism.
 Systems which had issued thick timetables with 36 to 84 pages (72 to 168 4x9 panels) reduced their publications to as little as 4-page leaflets or even single 4x9 cards.
 The publications became far more spartan in design and quality as well.

 The Federal Government took over American intercity passenger operations from the railways on May 1, 1971.
-The first Amtrak timetable was an exceedingly unattractive publication, marred by a major typographical error (“Detriot”), a portend of things to come!
+The first Amtrak timetables were exceedingly unattractive publications.
+Amtrak chose the National Railway Publication Co. as their printer.
+This hoary old outfit had printed the Official Guide for over 100 years and their printing technology remained firmly rooted in the 1800s.
+Despite serving as the repository of rail schedules for over a century, they had no past experience with individual railroad timetables at all.
+Of course, the market for their flagship publication had just been demolished.
 During the ensuing decades, AMTRAK would go through a variety of ways to present their evolving operation to the public, a complicated subject best left to another article.
 The three holdouts (Southern, Rock Island and Rio Grande) reduced their issues to double-sided cards until their services ended (in 1979, 1978 and 1983 respectively).
-Railways operating suburban service continued to publish timetables for those operations, but most have long been turned over to transit operating authorities who continue to issue schedules of their own with lots of public funding.
+During the same period, American railways operating suburban commuter services turned over nearly all of them to transit operating authorities who continue to issue schedules of their own.